dwivedi-ritik/MENV/readme.md

 ## MENV

-Tool to manage environment of deleted project.
-It saves your env variables in encrypted files and push menv file to your remote repository.
+Tool to manage environment file.
+It encrypt your environment file and create MenvFile which you can push to your remote repository.
-Which can be used to retrive all your env variables, you can set them as system env or you can generate .env file
+You can retrive you file using `menv update`.

 #### Uses

-- menv init
+- menv init -f environment-file
 - menv update

+if no option passed, its picks .env or .env.local file.